 - Fast preparation by organic solvents or cell quenching are usually used.

-- We are experienced with preparation of urine (dilution on creatinine concentration); plasma/serum (deproteination); cells (lysis & deproteination); dry blood spot (deproteination/extraction); sweat (deproteination); breath condensate (dilution); tissues (homogenisation & deproteination).
+- We are experienced with preparation of urine (dilution on creatinine concentration); plasma and serum (deproteination); cells (lysis & deproteination); dry blood spot (deproteination/extraction); sweat (deproteination); breath condensate (dilution); tissues (homogenisation & deproteination).

 Methods of analysis